 This story can be in the form of music, poetry, stories, visual arts, textiles, sculpture, video, performance art, impressions, installations, collectables or artifacts important to your life.
 We would require a written story to accompany any works submitted that would be displayed along with the work to explain how their piece relates to their life, story or impression of Williams Lake.
 Your creativity is the limit!

-Where: The Station House Gallery, Williams Lake BC
+Where Will Works Be Shown: The Station House Gallery, Williams Lake BC

-When: July 3rd, 2014 to August 28th, 2014
+When is the Exhibition: July 3rd, 2014 to August 28th, 2014

 Submission Guidelines: In your Submission please include the following…

 - Your information – full name, mailing address, phone number and email address.